 Even though we’ve been told since childhood to wear a seat belt, many Americans don’t.
+Seat belt safety is an important issue.
 According to the Centers for Disease Control and Prevention, of the teenagers that died in crashes in 2012, approximately 55% of them were not wearing a seat belt at the time of the crash.

 You might think the police officer that gave you a ticket for not having your seat belt on has more important things to worry about, but the officer might have saved your life.
 AAA Exchange explains that buckling up is the most important safety measure you can take to protect yourself in a crash because it helps keep you safe and secure inside your vehicle.
 Seat belts also help defend you against aggressive, distracted, and impaired drivers.